survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ![cssnext](images/cssnext.jpg)

 [cssnext](http://cssnext.io/) is a PostCSS plugin that allows us to experience the future now.
 There are some restrictions, but it may be worth a go.
-You can use it through [postcss-cssnext](https://www.npmjs.com/package/postcss-cssnext) and you can enable it as follows.
+You can use it through [postcss-cssnext](https://www.npmjs.com/package/postcss-cssnext), and you can enable it as follows:

 **postcss.config.js**